Guide for Authors

 Articles once rejected will not be entertained for reconsideration.
 The decision of the Editorial Board will be considered final for all purposes.

-Articles resubmitted after the stipulated period has lapsed will be treated as new submissions and freshly registered at the discretion of the Editorial Board.
+Articles resubmitted after the stipulated period has lapsed will be treated as new submissions and may be freshly registered at the discretion of the Editorial Board.

 AuthorshipAll individuals designated as authors should qualify for authorship.

 An 'author' is considered to be someone who has made substantive intellectual contributions to a published study.
 An author must take responsibility for at least one component of the work, should be able to identify who is responsible for each component, and should ideally be confident of their co-authors' ability and integrity.Authorship credit should be based on substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data; drafting the article or revising it critically for important intellectual content; and final approval of the version to be published.
 Authors should meet all the above conditions.